xremap/nix-flake/README.md

     }
     ```

-2. Import the `xremap-flake.nixosModules.defalut` module.
+2. Import the `xremap-flake.nixosModules.default` module.
 3. Configure the [module options](#Configuration)

 Alternatively, flake application can be `nix run` to launch xremap without features.